Expert Ratings For Prothena Corp | Benzinga

 |0

-This current average has increased by 11.08% from the previous average price target of $67.12.
+This average price target has increased by 13.71% over the past month.

 How Are Analyst Ratings Determined?